MoralisWeb3/streams-beta/README.md

 The Streams API provides an endpoint to get all failed webhooks.
 It is useful to replay the failed webhooks.

+While in BETA, all failed webhooks are store for 48 Hours

 ### Programmatically

 ```typescript